-You see them everywhere at Disney: all kinds of shapes, sizes, colors, designs, and patterns.
+You see them everywhere at Disney: Disney Pins of all kinds of shapes, sizes, colors, designs, and patterns.
 They commemorate events, parks, hotels, rides and attractions, characters and holidays.
 They come in sets and individually, and can range from inexpensive little fun ones to very expensive collectors’ sets.
 They are, of course, Disney pins…and if you haven’t yet gotten involved in pin trading, be warned: it is very fun…and more than a little addictive.

 Pin collecting can all be a little overwhelming at first though, so if all those brightly colored little pieces of metal are calling your name, here are a few things to know so that you can have fun with pin trading…but not spend a fortune in the process.